taidnguyen/explanation-based_finetuning/README.md

 Official implementation for our paper ["Explanation-based Finetuning Makes Models More Robust to Spurious Correlation"](https://arxiv.org/abs/2305.04990), ACL 2023.

 ## Getting started
-Create a new conda environment using environment.yml.
-The env is named "ex-ft" by default.
+We suggest using [conda](https://docs.conda.io/en/main/miniconda.html#installing) to set up your environment.
+To begin, we create a new environment using `environment.yml`, naming it "ex-ft" by default.
 ```
 conda env create -f environment.yml
 ```

 ## Download data
-The following script downloads 4 datatset to a specified directory path.
-This includes CREAK, e-SNLI, COMVE, SBIC, all of which have free-form text explanations.
+The following script downloads 4 datasets in our paper to a specified directory path.
+This includes CREAK, e-SNLI, COMVE, SBIC, all of which include free-form text explanations.
 ```
 sh script/download_data.sh DIR_PATH
 ```

 ## Usage
 ### 1. Prepare data for finetuning
-From the original datasets, we construct induce biased data with a spurious correlation for finetuning.
-The following script preprocesses the a biased e-SNLI dataset by skewing long sentences towards the Positive class.
+From the original datasets, we induce a bias (a spurious correlation) into the data for finetuning.
+The following script processes a biased e-SNLI dataset for training by skewing long sentences towards the Positive class.
 We apply a perfect 1.0 class bias and store output in `res`:
 ```
 python3 construct_data.py --task_name esnli --bias length --bias_strength=1.0 --data_dir DIR_PATH/data --output_dir DIR_PATH/res
 ```